htjb/maxsmooth/README.rst

 Documentation
 ~~~~~~~~~~~~~
+The documentation is available at: https://maxsmooth.readthedocs.io/

-The documentation can be compiled locally from the git repository and requires
+Alternatively, it can be compiled locally from the git repository and requires
 `sphinx <https://pypi.org/project/Sphinx/>`__ to be installed.
 You can do this via: